Photo Credit: Nathan Olpindo

 Since leaving the band, Derrick’s creative focus has solely been geared toward written poetry and Spoken Word.

-Derrick is on the leadership team of The Definitive Soap Box, the largest running open mic in the Long Beach area and founders of the Long Beach Poetry Slam.
-In addition to his monthly open mic nights, he currently recites at local coffee shops and conferences; including schools, churches and was recently one of 13 poets at RHETORIC 2017.
+Derrick is on the leadership team of The Definitive Soap Box, the largest running poetry open mic in the Long Beach area and founders of the Long Beach Poetry Slam.
+In addition to his involvement with the monthly open mic nights, Derrick currently recites at local coffee shops and conferences; including schools, churches and was recently featured as one of 13 poets at RHETORIC 2017.

 Derrick received a B.A. in Journalism with a minor in Creative Writing from Cal State Long Beach and uses his passion for creative writing to develop curriculum for Sharefest.
 Sharefest is a local non-profit organization that facilitates an annual summer Youth Development Academy at Cal State Dominguez Hills.
 They also offer year round supplementary education for a handful of continuation schools in the Los Angeles Unified School District.